Work with external recruiters can be recorded in Personio in two different ways:

 - Agree with your external recruiters that all candidate proposals will be emailed to the inbound email address of your Personio inbox.
 Then follow the usual process to turn these messages into corresponding candidate profiles.

-You can find further information on processing applicant messages here.
+You can find further information on processing candidate messages here.

-Please ensure that the actual email address of the applicant, and not that of the external recruiter, is entered into the applicant profile when processing the emails.
+Please ensure that the actual email address of the candidate, and not that of the external recruiter, is entered into the candidate profile when processing the emails.
 This way, you ensure that subsequent messages/candidate proposals from the external recruiter continue to end up in your Personio inbox.

 Option B: Create an Employee Profile for the External Recruiter